Our book about Valuable Agile Retrospectives has been published!

-Occasionally I hear people complain that they have the same problems coming up in their retrospectives.
-They have done retrospectives and actions in several sprints, but not been able to solve the problems.
+I sometimes hear people complaining that they have the same problems coming up in their retrospectives.
+They have done retrospectives and actions in several iterations, but not been able to solve the problems.
 Now they are having doubts if retrospective are really helping them?
 Well, retrospectives should be helpful, and what’s needed is a different technique that gets to the root causes of their problems: the 5 times why retrospective.

 The 5 times why retrospective uses root cause analysis to identify the deeper causes of problems, and define actions to stop them.
 The basic mechanism is to build a shared view of of the causes, by repeatedly asking “why”.
 Each cause that is identified by asking why is questioned to find out why it happened, until you find the lowest or root causes.